carnagexxx/Coding_Assesment_Revolving_Games/README.md

 - ❌ Commercial or non-commercial use is not permitted.
 - ✅ You are welcome to explore the code to understand my work.

-All rights reserved © 2025 [Your Name].
+All rights reserved © 2025 Moaz Ahmed.